OrchardCoreContrib/OrchardCoreContrib.PoExtractor/readme.md

 ## Uninstallation

-`dotnet tool uninstall --global PoExtractor`
+`dotnet tool uninstall --global OrchardCoreContrib.PoExtractor`

 or

-`dotnet tool uninstall --global PoExtractor.OrchardCore`
+`dotnet tool uninstall --global OrchardCoreContrib.PoExtractor.OrchardCore`

 ## Limitations

-PoExtractor assumes, the code follows several conventions:
+OrchardCoreContrib.PoExtractor assumes, the code follows several conventions:

 * `IStringLocalizer` or a derived class is accessed via a field named `S` (This is a convention used in Orchard Core)
 * `IHtmlLocalizer` or a derived class is accessed via a field named `H` (This is a convention used in Orchard Core)